Seeking Synthetic Postdoc

 - Excellent written and oral communication skills.

-Desired start date is in October, 2016 or soon thereafter based on the needs of the applicant.
+Desired start date for the postdoc position is in January, 2017 or soon thereafter based on the needs of the applicant.
 The duration of employment is 12 months.